gpt-engineer-org/gpt-engineer/ROADMAP.md

 out for other projects

-# Experiments to try out
-- [ ] Microsoft guidance, and benchmark if this helps improve it

 # How you can help out
 You can:
 - Sign up to help [measure the progress of gpt-engineer towards AGI](https://forms.gle/TMX68mScyxQUsE6Y9)
 - Submit PRs to address one of the above items

+### Experiments we can try
+- [ ] Microsoft guidance, and benchmark if this helps improve it